ParseKit Documentation

 ParseKit

-ParseKit is a Mac OS X Framework written by Todd Ditchendorf in Objective-C 2.0 and released under the MIT Open Source License.
-ParseKit is suitable for use on Mac OS X Leopard, Snow Leopard or iPhone OS.
-ParseKit is an Objective-C implementation of the tools described in "Building Parsers with Java" by Steven John Metsker.
-ParseKit includes additional features beyond the designs from the book and also some changes to match common Cocoa/Objective-C conventions.
-These changes are relatively superficial, however, and Metsker's book is the best documentation available for ParseKit.
+ParseKit is a Mac OS X Framework written by Todd Ditchendorf in Objective-C and released under the Apache 2 Open Source License.
+ParseKit is suitable for use on Mac OS X Leopard and later or iOS.
+ParseKit is an Objective-C is heavily influced by ANTLR by Terence Parr and “Building Parsers with Java” by Steven John Metsker.
+Also, ParseKit depends on MGTemplateEngine by Matt Gemmell for its templating features.

 The ParseKit Framework offers 3 basic services of general interest to Cocoa developers:

-- String Tokenization via the Objective-C PKTokenizer and PKToken classes.
+1. String Tokenization via the Objective-C PKTokenizer and PKToken classes.

-- High-Level Language Parsing via Objective-C - An Objective-C parser-building API (the PKParser class and sublcasses).
+2. High-Level Language Parsing via Objective-C – An Objective-C parser-building API (the PKParser class and sublcasses).

-The ParseKit source code is available on GitHub.
+The ParseKit source code is available on Github.

 More documentation: